-1. Doubting actors, identifying the real
+1. Doubting unconscious actors

-The idea that the dominated reproduce the conditions of their own domination is at the heart of the sociological tradition of which Bourdieu is a figurehead.
-For example, Bourdieu (1984: 389) wrote: “Every hierarchical relationship draws part of the legitimacy that the dominated themselves grant it from a confused perception that is based on the opposition between ‘education’ and ignorance.”
-These lines clearly echo The Dialectic of Enlightenment:
+The idea that the dominated reproduce the conditions of their own domination is at the heart of the critical sociological tradition of which Bourdieu is a figurehead.
+One of the key thoughts in critical tradition is that “Every hierarchical relationship draws part of the legitimacy that the dominated themselves grant it from a confused perception that is based on the opposition between ‘education’ and ignorance.”
+(Bourdieu 1984 [1979]: 389).
+Contrary to Renault’s (2012) claims, Bourdieu draws inspiration from the Frankfurt School, especially Adorno:

-[...] just as the ruled have always taken the morality dispensed to them by the rulers more seriously than the rulers themselves, the defrauded masses today cling to the myth of success still more ardently than the successful.
-They, too, have their aspirations.
-They insist unwaveringly on the ideology by which they are enslaved.
-(Adorno and Horkheimer 2013, p.106).
+What the relation to ‘mass’ […] cultural products reproduces, reactivates and reinforces is not (only) the monotony of the production line or office but the social relation which underlies working-class experience of the world, whereby his labour and the product of his labour, opus proprium […], present themselves to the worker as opus alienum […], alienated labour. […] Lacking the internalized cultural capital which is the pre-condition for correct appropriation (according to the legitimate definition) of the cultural capital objectified in technical objects, ordinary workers are dominated by the machines and instruments which they serve rather than use, and by those who possess the legitimate i.e., theoretical, means of dominating them.”
+Bourdieu 1984 [1979]: 386-387; on Adorno and Bourdieu see Susen, 2011; Gartman, 2012

-To combat this tendency of actors to reproduce dominant systems through non-reflexive action, Bourdieu argues that sociology’s epistemology should focus on revealing all of these reflexive presuppositions and denounce this acceptance of the established order contained in ordinary language.
-The task of the sociologist as that of the intellectual who takes care not to “consecrate the obvious facts of common sense” (Bourdieu, Chamboredon and Passeron 1973: 78).
+Mass culture imposes its ideology on such a scale because the dominated do not possess the cultural capital which allows them to distinguish themselves and produce it to their advantage like the dominant.
+To combat actors’ to reproduce dominant systems through non-reflexive action, Bourdieu argues that sociology’s epistemology should focus on revealing these reflexive presuppositions and denounce acceptance of the established order contained in ordinary language.
+The task of the sociologist as that of the intellectual who takes care not to “consecrate the obvious facts of common sense” (Bourdieu, Chamboredon and Passeron 1991 [1973]: 54).

-Bourdieu argues against relativism, reiterating that the principal difficulty for sociology, as a science, is to confront the obstinacy of the common sense shared by the dominant and dominated alike.
-But sociology’s scientifically objective understanding of the social world is hindered even as it becomes more scientific: destined to be challenged by naïve actors who do not wish to challenge their preconceived notions (Bourdieu 2004: 88).
-These notions are embedded in ordinary language.
-It bears all the hallmarks of symbolic violence, carrying representations that favor the dominant.
-The prereflexive presuppositions that agents use to construct their discourse about the world is precisely what the sociologist must distrust.
+This is not a relativist position: the principal difficulty for sociology, as a science, is to confront the obstinacy of the common sense shared by the dominant and dominated alike.
+But sociology’s scientifically objective understanding of the social world is destined to be challenged by naïve actors who do not wish to challenge their preconceived notions (Bourdieu 2004 [2002]: 88).
+The prereflexive presuppositions that agents use to construct their discourse about the world is precisely what the sociologist must distrust (Bourdieu, 1982).

 The sociologist must therefore arm themselves against “the semi-scholarly grammar of practices bequeathed by common sense” so their own thought is not polluted.
-“The rationalisations that actors inevitably produce when they are invited to take a perspective on their practice that is no longer that of action without being that of scientific interpretation”, can only demonstrate the strict reproduction of the dominant ideology (Bourdieu 2000, p.308 & p.306, own translation).

-2. Conscious and unconscious

-These “spontaneous theories” carried by ordinary language remain, in reality, subordinated to practical functions – those that habitus assigns them.
-The individual who analyses their actions in terms of choice does nothing other than mobilize the preconception of “freedom” in order to justify themselves.
-The sociologist who uses this illusory freedom to develop a critical sociology merely allows themselves to be contaminated by a liberal but ossified social philosophy of freedom instead of giving this act a sociological explanation.
-The first task is to steer clear of this ordinary explanation inherent in common sense and to examine the extent to which this act is only the product of dominant schemes and modes of representation inscribed in a habitus (Frère 2008: 47-49).
-It is through this habitus that the dominant modes of being serve as a model for dominated modes of being, without the dominated noticing this.
-For example, the petit bourgeois’ every action expresses – however clumsily – the unconscious desire to copy the practices of the genuinely dominant to mask their working class origins (e.g. Accardo 2009).
+Actors’ rationalizations of their practices are not truly scientific, but products of the dominant ideology (Bourdieu 2000, p.306 & p.308, own translation).
+These “spontaneous theories” carried by ordinary language are, in reality, subordinated to practical functions; assigned by habitus.
+The individual who analyses their actions in terms of choice does nothing other than mobilize the preconception of “freedom” to justify themselves.
+Scientists who use this illusory freedom to develop a critical sociology allow themselves to be contaminated instead of giving this act a sociological explanation.
+Thus, one must steer clear of ordinary explanation and examine the extent to which this act is the product of dominant schemes and modes of representation inscribed in a habitus (Susen, 2007: 253).
+It is through this habitus that the dominant modes of being serve as a model for dominated modes of being, unbeknownst to the dominated.
+For example, the petit bourgeois’ actions express – however clumsily – the unconscious desire to copy the practices of the dominant to mask their working class origins (e.g. Accardo 2009).